Advancing excellence at scale through a thriving professoriate

 Year 2: Leadership Immersion

-In the second year, the Mellon Fellows’ universities were place in tailored administrative appointments to further cultivate their experience with academic leadership, governance, and policy reforms at the department and system levels.
-Throughout the program, the Mellon Fellows will receive mentoring from on-campus and remote mentors and learn with colleagues in their cohort about applying principles of strengths-based leadership to their new roles.
-At the end of the year, Fellows will convene at Columbia University for a two-day retreat and celebration of the official conclusion to their fellowship.
-(Some aspects of this program’s career development, such as the mentorship and cohort support meetings, will continue to the end of the calendar year.)
+In the second year, the Mellon Fellows were placed in tailored administrative appointments to further cultivate their experience with academic leadership and policy at an institutional level.
+Throughout the year, the Mellon Fellows received mentoring from on-campus and remote mentors and learned with colleagues in their cohort about applying principles of strengths-based leadership to their new roles.
+At the end of the year, Fellows convened at Columbia University for a two-day retreat and celebration of the official conclusion to their fellowship.
+(Some aspects of this program’s career development, such as the mentorship and cohort support meetings, continued beyond the two-year terms of Fellows.)

-Click on the Ivy+ Mellon Leadership Fellows below to see details about their appointments and the mentorship they will receive.
+Click on the Ivy+ Mellon Leadership Fellows below to see details about their appointments they held and the mentorship they received.

 Mentorship

-In the second year of the program, each Ivy+ Mellon Leadership Fellow is paired with an “inside mentor” at their current university and with an “outside mentor” from another university or academy-adjacent organization.
+In the second year of the program, each Ivy+ Mellon Leadership Fellow was paired with an “inside mentor” at their current university and with an “outside mentor” from another university or academy-adjacent organization.

 Outside mentors include: